rpfilomeno/bref-vpc-starter/README.md

 - Uses Serverless Framework for deployment.
 - Uses Bref Framework for running PHP on Lambda.
 - Developing inside a Container using VSCode for consistent environment.
+- Support for Localstack (partial: test deployment only)
 - (TODO) Terraform boilerplates to support for configuration.
 - (TODO) Config boilerplates for Session handling with Redis or Cookies.
 - (TODO) Logs aggregation to ELK.
 - (TODO) PWA sample PHP app.
 - (TODO) Setup toolchain.
+- (TODO) Setup Localstack using Terraform